LuanaKunzler/LuanaKunzler/README.md

 - 👋 Hi, I’m @LuanaKunzler
 - 👀 I’m interested in Full stack web development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and GoLang
 - 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me luanakdelima@gmail.com
+- 📫 How to reach me luanakunzlerdelima@gmail.com

 <!---
 LuanaKunzler/LuanaKunzler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.